 It’s obvious that a license becomes invalid with a change of address, but it also becomes invalid when anything is altered with the grow op.

-This means growers aren’t able to increase their plant counts, switch from indoors or outdoors, or change any other grow op details without applying for a new license.
+This means growers aren’t able to increase their plant counts (which you can read more about here), switch from indoors or outdoors, or change any other grow op details without applying for a new license.

 Let’s say a grower only has 7g per day license to grow under an old program.
 7 grams per day prescribed by a doctor allows for a small number of plants (35 for indoor and 14 for outdoor).